Table of Contents

 Continuous positive airway pressure (CPAP) is the most effective method for managing OSA.
 It has been documented to improve sleep symptoms, snoring, cognition, daytime somnolence and quality of life.
 Unfortunately, most patients find its usage cumbersome, and compliance is often inadequate.

-Other devices like the mandibular advancement device, or others which help to pull the tongue forwards, are also available and may help to alleviate symptoms in mild to moderate OSA.
+Other devices like the mandibular advancement device, or others which help to pull the tongue forward, are also available and may help to alleviate symptoms in mild to moderate OSA.

 Nasal septal deviation correction, reduction of hypertrophied inferior turbinate/s and polypectomy are recommended in OSA patients with nasal obstruction.